MillerMark/SheetsPersist/README.md

 We recommend keeping this time above 2 seconds to stay below Google Api Messaging Quotas.

+### Custom Read/Write Formats

+You can specify data formats for values written to and read from Google Sheets.
+Just add one or both of the optional enums to the [Sheet] attribute, like this:

+[Sheet("Data", 1, 0, ReadValuesAs.Unformatted, WriteValuesAs.Raw)]

+Available read options are:

+* Formatted - (**default read format if not specified**) Values will be calculated & formatted in the reply according to the cell's formatting.
+Formatting is based on the spreadsheet's locale, not the requesting user's locale.
+For example, if `A1` is `1.23` and `A2` is `=A1` and formatted as currency, then `A2` would return `"$1.23"`.
+* Unformatted - Values will be calculated, but not formatted in the reply.
+For example, if `A1` is `1.23` and `A2` is `=A1` and formatted as currency, then `A2` would return the number `1.23`.
+* Formula - Values will not be calculated.
+The reply will include the formulas.
+For example, if `A1` is `1.23` and `A2` is `=A1` and formatted as currency, then A2 would return `"=A1"`.

+Available write options are:
+* Raw - The values the transferred to the Sheet will not be parsed and will be stored as-is.
+* UserEntered - (**default write format if not specified**) The values will be parsed as if the user typed them into the UI.
+Numbers will stay as numbers, but strings may be converted to numbers, dates, etc. following the same rules that are applied when entering text into a cell via the Google Sheets UI.

 ## Update
+1.3.4 - Added support for specifying formats for reading and writing.
+Added support for the Int64 (long) property type.
+Improved error message content.
 1.3.3 - Added concurrency lock around the MessageThrottlers and removed calls to System.Debugger.Break().